icon icon icon icon icon icon icon

 Training

-Cash and Voucher Assistance and Gender-Based Violence Online Training
+Online Training: Cash and Voucher Assistance and Violence Against Women and Girls

-The Cash and Voucher Assistance (CVA) and Gender-Based Violence (GBV) online training is a six-week facilitated course targeting protection, gender, and GBV specialists who are planning to or are encouraged to use CVA in their program to deliver their responses.
+The Cash and Voucher Assistance and Violence Against Women and Girls online training is a six-week facilitated course targeting protection and specialists who are planning to or are encouraged to use CVA in their program to deliver their responses.

 Read More